davidekim/ppi_iterative_opt/README.md

 https://downloads.rosettacommons.org/software/academic/

 ## Usage
 ppi_iterative_opt.py is the main script.
+The complex should contain 2 chains, chain A (the design) and chain B (the target).

 `python ./ppi_iterative_opt.py input_complex.pdb`